TRIQS/triqs/doc/reference/python/data_analysis/plotting/plotting.rst

 .. function:: _plot_( OptionsDict )

-  * OptionDict is a dictionnary of options.
+  * OptionDict is a dictionary of options.

   .. warning::
      * The method _plot_ must consume the options it uses (using  e.g. the pop method of dict).